ghonk/ghonk.github.io/_posts/2021-8-1-reservoir_nn_oss.md

 layout: post
 ---

-Check out the `reservoir_nn` package that enables user to BYOR - Bring your won reservoir! - and use the connectivity matrix as a plug-and-play layer in any arbitrary neural network built in Keras.
+Check out the `reservoir_nn` package that enables users to BYOR - Bring your own reservoir! - and use the connectivity matrix as a plug-and-play layer in any arbitrary neural network built in Keras.
 Find the library [here](https://github.com/keras-team/reservoir_nn).